nmpowell/carbon-intensity-forecast-tracking/README.md

 - Tests
     - saving valid json and csv
     - summary generation is idempotent
+    -

 - summary measures:
     - for a given half-hour window, in a given region, with a known actual CI:
         - the spread: variance (or mean deviation) about a central point (the actual value; not the mean), stdev, interquartile range -- of the ~96 forecasts.

 - make Github actions more efficient by reusing some steps
+- Could overwrite a single file per endpoint, and use a tool like [git-history](https://simonwillison.net/2021/Dec/7/git-history/) to retrieve past data.
+Keeping the files separate is a little more transparent, though, and a bit easier for now.

 ## Testing